First cabinet of Donald Trump

-Donald Trump assumed office as President of the United States on January 20, 2017, and his term ended on January 20, 2021.
-The president has the authority to nominate members of his Cabinet to the United States Senate for confirmation under the Appointments Clause of the United States Constitution.
+Donald Trump assumed office as the 45th president of the United States on January 20, 2017, and his first term ended on January 20, 2021.
+The president has the authority to nominate members of his cabinet to the United States Senate for confirmation under the Appointments Clause of the United States Constitution.

 Before confirmation and during congressional hearings a high-level career member of an executive department heads this pre-confirmed cabinet on an acting basis.
-The Cabinet's creation was part of the transition of power following the 2016 United States presidential election.
+The cabinet's creation was part of the transition of power following the 2016 presidential election.

-This article documents the confirmation process for any successful or unsuccessful Cabinet nominees of the Trump administration.
-They are listed in order of creation of the Cabinet position (also used as the basis for the United States presidential line of succession).
+This article documents the nomination and confirmation process for any successful or unsuccessful cabinet nominees of the first Trump administration.
+They are listed in order of creation of the cabinet position (also used as the basis for the United States presidential line of succession).

 Cabinet

 Cabinet officials on January 20, 2021

-All members of the Cabinet of the United States require the advice and consent of the United States Senate following appointment by the president before taking office.
+All permanent members of the cabinet of the United States as heads of executive departments require the advice and consent of the United States Senate following appointment by the president before taking office.
 The vice presidency is exceptional in that the position requires election to office pursuant to the United States Constitution.
-Although some are afforded cabinet-level rank, non-cabinet members within the Executive Office of the President, such as White House Chief of Staff, National Security Advisor, and White House Press Secretary, do not hold constitutionally created positions and most do not require Senate confirmation for appointment.
+Although some are afforded cabinet-level rank, non-cabinet members within the Executive Office of the President, such as White House chief of staff, National Security Advisor, and White House press secretary, do not hold constitutionally created positions and most do not require Senate confirmation for appointment.

-The following were the final members of Donald Trump's Cabinet on January 20, 2021.
-For other high-level positions, see the list of Donald Trump political appointments.
+The following were the final members of President Donald Trump's first cabinet on January 20, 2021.